 - Keep an eye out for our special Halloween post!

-Please note, some of the Fall events taking place mentioned in this post may be separately ticketed and not included with the Las Vegas Explorer Pass®.
+Please note, some of the Fall events taking place mentioned in this post may be separately ticketed and not included with the Go Las Vegas Pass®.